betagouv/assistant-declaration/README.md

 ### Metabase

 We use it as our business intelligence software for dashboards to measure impact.
-As for now it's not 100% anonymized as for Matomo because it also helps the team as an internal backoffice to understand what is happening, when and by who.
+As of now it's not 100% anonymized as for Matomo because it also helps the team as an internal backoffice to understand what is happening, when and by who.

 Due to this, we do not use a shared Metabase instance, so it requires a distinct runtime instance on Scalingo (but we reuse the main database, with a different PostgreSQL schema).